idaholab/moose/framework/doc/content/getting_started/installation/manual_llvm.md

 ```

 !alert! note
-The above configuration assumes you are also using the custom version of GCC built in the previous section (note the several gcc-7.3.0 paths).
+The above configuration assumes you are using the custom version of GCC built in the previous section (note the several gcc-7.3.0 paths).
 If this is not the case, you will need to provide the correct paths to your current toolchain.
+It is also possible LLVM may build successfully if you omit the -D lines referencing gcc-7.3.0 entirely.
 !alert-end!